 This is a summary of conditions and actions to prevent injury to personnel and damage to the environment and to equipment.
 For products used in potentially explosive atmospheres section 1.6.4 also applies.

-DANGER NEVER DO MAINTENANCE WORK WHEN THE UNIT IS CONNECTED TO POWER
+DANGER NEVER DO MAINTENANCE WORK WHEN THE UNIT IS CONNECTED TO POWER where the pumped liquids are hazardous.

 GUARDS MUST NOT BE REMOVED WHILE THE PUMP IS OPERATIONAL